 So very much not recommended!

-Fantom Premium Member 11 months ago
+Fantom Premium Member over 1 year ago

 What do you think goes in solvent wash tanks currently used in small shops today?
 It ain’t water and dishwashing soap.